Digital Policy

 Governments around the world are pushing for changes to internet governance and regulation to safeguard democracy from disinformation, and citizens from online harms.
 However, without a principled vision for the internet, democratic governments risk falling behind authoritarian states and technopolistic industry giants in the race to reshape the most important international political, cultural and social space in existence.
 In doing so, our democratic traditions, values, governments and societies are put in jeopardy.

-Alongside our network of government, civil society and academic stakeholders, ISD and our partners will use our expertise to define, measure and advocate for an internet that strengthens liberal democracy.
-We will convene and build consensus on the principles required for a better internet and build the evidence base required for change, moving the debate beyond a narrow focus on countering online harms and towards proactively defining an open, liberal and democratic model for the future of our online spaces.
+Alongside our network of government, civil society and academic stakeholders, ISD and our partners use our expertise to define and measure an internet that strengthens liberal democracy.
+We convene and build consensus on the principles required for a better internet and build the evidence base required for change, moving the debate beyond a narrow focus on countering online harms and towards proactively defining an open, liberal and democratic model for the future of our online spaces.

 Global Counter Terrorism Forum (GCTF)